-Autism is a neurodevelopmental disability that affects the way people communicate, process information and
+Autism is a neurodevelopmental disability that affects the way people communicate, process information and interact with the world.

-condition that presents in a wide range of ways, according to age and a child’s other abilities.
+Autism Spectrum Disorder (ASD) is a term that describes a condition that presents in a wide range of ways, according to age and a child’s other abilities.

 some families prefer the use of “child with autism” instead of the term “ASD”.